 What does that mean?

-A requirement is what a product should look like, what it should be capable of, what are the characteristics, behavior, performance, etc.
+A requirement is what a product should look like, what it should be capable of, what the characteristics, behavior, performance, etc., are.

-While the project scope describes what work should be performed to meet those requirements.
+While the project scope describes what work should be performed to meet those project requirements.

 ”Quality is the degree to which a product complies with the requirements.”

 You need to clarify the quality level for your project.
-It’ll significantly impact the scope.
+It’ll significantly impact the scope of a project and project timeline.

 You see, the zero-defects approach is too costly.
-It requires a lot of effort.
+It requires a lot of effort and a robust project management process.

 Therefore, you need to reach an acceptable level of quality.
 And you must include the efforts to achieve that quality level in your project scope.